 - Profile > About Yourself

-If you hover your mouse over this panel it displays your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …
+If you hover over this area with your mouse it expands to display your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …

-Alternatively, to access your user profile screen from the main navigation menu, go to Users > Your Profile …
+You can also edit your user profile screen using the main dashboard menu by going to Users > Your Profile …

-The Profile page contains various subsections that let you view and edit information about your WordPress user account.
+The Profile section contains a number of subsections that let you view and manage information about your user account.

 - Personal Options